etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/how-to-create-build-validations-and-module-scripts.md

 ####  Execute on install

-It is also possible to configure whether the module script should be executed when installing the dependent module defined with the `getModuleScriptExecutionLimits()` method or during the `install.source` gradle task.
+It is also possible to configure whether the module script should be executed when installing the dependent module defined with the `getModuleScriptExecutionLimits()` method or during the `install` gradle task.
 By default, the module script will be executed in the following cases:

   * When installing the dependent module
-  * On `install.source` task
+  * On `install` task

 But in case we do not want to execute it in these cases, the `executeOnInstall()` method should be overridden as follows: